gokulkarthik/Indian-Scene-Text-Classification/README.md

 * Linear Output Shape: [5]

 # Training
 The classification model is trained for 30 epochs with the following hyperpararmeters.
-The model weights are saved for every 3 epochs and you can find them in the [`Models`](../master/Models/) directory
+The model weights are saved every 3 epochs and you can find them in the [`Models`](../master/Models/) directory

 * train_batch_size = 64
 * lr = 0.0001